User Case: Can I Download from Dropbox to Synology

 Way 2: Use Synology Cloud Sync

 In addition to the download-and-upload method, Synology NAS offers a professional feature called Synology Cloud Sync.
 This service can help sync files across clouds, which is equivalent to backup files to some extent.
+So, how do I sync my Dropbox to a network drive?
 You can refer to the following content to learn the detailed operations:

 Step 1: Launch your Synology NAS and go to the Package Center to install Cloud Sync.
 Then open it.